 ?>

-The special NULL value represents that a variable has no value.
-NULL is the only possible value of type NULL.
+value represents that a variable has no value.
+NULL

+is the only possible value of type NULL.
 Note: The null type was introduced in PHP 4

 There is only one value of type NULL, and that is the case-insensitive keyword NULL.